Real estate agency for expats in Eindhoven

 1. Mortgage for expats in Eindhoven: what you need to know

-As an expat in Eindhoven, getting a mortgage isn’t always easy.
-Many banks require a higher down payment, sometimes as much as 10-30% of the purchase price.
+Getting a mortgage as an expat in Eindhoven can be challenging.
+Banks often require a higher down payment, sometimes up to 10-30% of the purchase price.
 Do you have a temporary contract?
-Then the bank will closely evaluate your income and job security.
+Then the bank will carefully evaluate your income and job security.
+Good guidance and advice is crusial in this process and therefore it is advisable to involve an expert to make the right choices.
+Yes, I want advice!

 2. Take advantage of the 30% ruling as an expat

 Are you working in the tech sector or another specialized field?
-You may qualify for the 30% ruling.
-This means you pay less tax on your salary.
-This extra benefit can make buying a house in Eindhoven even more appealing.
+You may qualify for the 30% ruling, which allows you to pay less tax on your salary.
+This added financial benefit can make buying a house in Eindhoven even more appealing.
+If you want to make maximum use of all the benefits as an expat, it is wise to hire a broker.
+Yes, I want to review my benefits.

 3. Mortgage and residence permit in the Netherlands

 Do you have a temporary residence permit?
-This impacts your mortgage.
-Banks need assurance about how long you are allowed to stay.
-This can determine how much you need to pay upfront or how quickly you must repay the mortgage.
+This can impact your mortgage options.
+Banks require assurance about the length of your stay, which may affect how much you need to pay upfront or how quickly you must repay the mortgage.
+A real estate agent can help you navigate these requirements and find the best options for your situation.
+Let's discuss my options.

 Ready to get things moving?
 We’ll make it happen